Disney’s Monorail Lounge Crawl: What You Need to Know

-Many of the lounges offer the same basic menu, which isn’t as much fun when you are lounge hopping.
-Ask at the bar for which drinks are specials for that location so that you can choose from options that are different than what you would be able to get at the other lounges you will visit.
+Many lounges offer the same basic menu, which isn’t as fun when you are lounge hopping.
+Ask at the bar which drinks are specials for that location so that you can choose from options that are different than what you would be able to get at the other lounges you will visit.

 3 – Talk to strangers.

 Usually, this is a no-no, but in this circumstance, it is actually a great way to meet new people.
-Most of the other people you run into will be vacationers from all over the world or other people out trying to have a great time, too.
+Most of the other people you run into will be vacationers from all over the world or others out trying to have a great time.
 It’s a great opportunity to make a couple of new friends and have an interesting conversation.

 2 – Make sure you have your end-of-evening plans worked out.

 If you aren’t staying at one of the monorail resorts, be sure you know how the evening transportation will work.
 The only way to use Disney transportation and get back to a different Disney resort would be to go to the Magic Kingdom and take a bus or boat from there.
 The buses run for up to 2 hours after the park closes, so you will need to check that timing.
-You can also take a cab or Uber to get back to your resort, too.
+You can also take a cab or Uber to return to your resort.

 1 – Be respectful at all times.